nexpy/nxrefine/_sources/introduction.rst.txt

-*CCTW* needs to be built from the source code, which is available on `SourceForge <https://sourceforge.net/projects/cctw/>`_. *NXRefine* generates the parameter file used by *CCTW* for each set of Φ-rotations launches the application, and links to the results.
+*CCTW* needs to be built from the source code, which is available on `SourceForge <https://sourceforge.net/projects/cctw/>`_. *NXRefine* generates the parameter file used by *CCTW* for each set of Φ-rotations, launches the application, and links to the results.

 .. figure:: /images/rotation-transforms.png